scipy-conference/scipy_proceedings/papers/serge_guelton/serge_guelton.rst

 API [pythoncapi]_.
 More recently, Nuitka [nuitka]_ has taken the same approach using C++ has a back-end.
 Going a step further Cython also uses an hybrid C/Python language that can efficiently be translated to C code, relying on the Python C API for some parts and on plain C for others.
-Shed Skin [shedskin]_ translates implicitly strongly typed Python program into C++, without any call to the Python C API.
+ShedSkin [shedskin]_ translates implicitly strongly typed Python program into C++, without any call to the Python C API.